AKASHAorg/eth-bucharest/documentation/PLUGINS.md

 specific profile app.
 We can do this by accessing the methods exposed by that specific profile through plugins.

-It is not mandatory for the applications to also provide a plugin.
-However, the plugin system is quite a powerful way to integrate with other apps at the data layer.
+It is **NOT** mandatory for the applications to also provide a plugin.
+However, the plugin system is a quite powerful way to integrate with other apps at the data layer.

 #### Creating plugins